PSY8065 Adult Psychopathology

 Requirements for students to complete each assessment item satisfactorily:

-To satisfactorily complete an assessment item a student must achieve at least 50% of the total marks.
+To satisfactorily complete an assessment item a student must achieve at least 50% of the in the essay and 70% in the viva voce.
 Students who receive under 70% in the viva will be expected to complete make up work to demonstrate advanced competency, which is required as a clinical psychologist.
-Refer to Statement 4 below for the requirements to receive a passing grade in this course.

 Penalties for late submission of required work: